Mominahabibi19/Lab2/LabReport2.md

 ## **Part2**
 Using the command line, show with ls and take screenshots of:

-The path to the private key for your SSH key for logging into ieng6 (on your computer or on the home directory of the lab computer)
+The path to the private key for your SSH key for logging into ieng6

 ![Image](pri.png)

-The path to the public key for your SSH key for logging into ieng6 (within your account on ieng6)
+The path to the public key for your SSH key for logging into ieng6

 ![Image](pub.png)